danielabar/meblog/src/markdown/how-i-stopped-running-out-of-tokens.md

 ![rtk gain daily output showing token savings](../images/token-savings-rtk-gain-daily.jpg "rtk gain daily output showing token savings")

 The "Input" and "Output" columns in the savings table refer to the size of the *command's* output before and after rtk compresses it, not input/output tokens in the model-pricing sense.
-The words overlap, but they mean different things here: "Output" in this table is the raw stdout from the shell command, which then becomes a smaller amount of input sent to Claude.
+The words overlap, but they mean different things here: "Input" in this table is the raw stdout from the shell command, and "Output" is the smaller, compressed version that actually becomes input sent to Claude.

-For example the table shows that on May 23, I ran 221 commands, which produced 102.3K of raw output.
+For example, the table shows that on May 23, I ran 221 commands, which produced 102.3K of raw output.
 That's what would have been sent to the model had I not been using `rtk`.
 But `rtk` intercepted those and compressed the output so that only 70.4K was actually sent to the model.
 That yields a savings of 32.1K (31.4%) input tokens from running commands.

 **How does Claude know to invoke rtk?**